amazon-science/chronos-forecasting/README.md

-# Chronos: Learning the Language of Time Series
+# [🧪 MLX Version] Chronos: Learning the Language of Time Series

+> [!IMPORTANT]
+> This is the **experimental** MLX version of Chronos for Apple Silicon Macs.
+Please use the `main` branch for the stable PyTorch version.

 Chronos is a family of **pretrained time series forecasting models** based on language model architectures.
 A time series is transformed into a sequence of tokens via scaling and quantization, and a language model is trained on these tokens using the cross-entropy loss.
 Once trained, probabilistic forecasts are obtained by sampling multiple future trajectories given the historical context.
 Chronos models have been trained on a large corpus of publicly available time series data, as well as synthetic data generated using Gaussian processes.